kakadeniranjan1999/Numerical-Method-with-MATLAB-and-Python/README.md

 # Numerical-Method-with-MATLAB-and-Python
-This repository contains codes that solves Numerical Method problems.
+This repository contains MATLAB and Python codes that solves Numerical Method problems.